 Making your own sidewalk chalk is a fun and easy project that kids will love.
 For Valentine’s Day, I decided to make heart-shaped chalk and tested it out outside.

 Last time, I showed you how I made a portable, foldable chalkboard heart valentine.
 It’s a super-cute Valentine for kids because you can fold the chalkboard up around some chalk and snap it together.
 That makes it easy to transport the chalkboard and chalk without making a mess.
 I even made a homemade heart-shaped felt eraser that you could slip inside.

-With it, I made a homemade heart shaped felt eraser, and I thought it would be a great idea to give away some heart shaped chalk with it.
+Following the theme, I thought it would be a great idea to give away some heart-shaped chalk with it.

-Basically you mix your plaster according to the package directions, or, if you are like me, until you get a consistency that you like.
+To make the chalk, mix your plaster according to the package directions or until you get a consistency that you like.
+(Usually, you should add around 3 parts water to 4 parts plaster.)
 Then, you add in your colorings until you get the shade you want.

 My son had a lot of fun playing with it.
 (As did I, as you may be able to tell.)

 If anybody has any more tips and tricks for making a light, easy-to-use chalk (which plasters are best in the US, for example), I’d love to hear your ideas!